 There's no shame in carting your most treasured velvet pieces to the dry cleaner.
 For velvet apparel that’s labeled “dry clean only,” make sure you adhere to the care instructions.
 For luxury items, be sure to work with a dry cleaner you trust, and try to deal with stains as soon as you notice them.

-In case you need one more reason to keep your velvet clean, here’s our guide to the French-girl way to wear velvet.
+In case you need one more reason to keep your velvet clean, here’s our guide to the best velvet bags on the market.